Ainsley Rodriguez Wears Skintight Yoga Pants In Latest Instagram Pic

-Fitness influencer Ainsley Rodriguez wowed her two million Instagram followers after posting a picture where she stunned in a pair of skintight yoga pants.
+Fitness influencer Ainsley Rodriguez wowed her 2 million Instagram followers after posting a picture where she stunned in a pair of skintight yoga pants.

 Though Rodriguez is known for her social media fame, her main focus remains personal training, and her latest update encouraged followers to sign up for one of her programs.